5-HTTLPR: Amygdala

 The 5-HTTLPR has been thought to predispose individuals to affective disorders such as anxiety and depression.
 There have been some studies that test whether this association is due to the effects of variation in 5-HTTLPR on the reactivity of the human amygdala.
 In order to test this, researchers gathered a group of subjects and administered a harm avoidance (HA) subset of the Tridimensional Personality Questionnaire as an initial mood and personality assessment.
 Subjects also had their DNA isolated and analyzed in order to be genotyped.
 Next, the amygdala was then engaged by having the subject match fearful facial expressions during an fMRI scan (by the 3-T GE Signa scanner).
 The results of the study showed that there was bilateral activity in the amygdala for every subject when processing the fearful images, as expected.
 However, the activity in the right amygdala was much higher for subjects with the s-allele, which shows that the 5-HTTLPR has an effect on amygdala activity.
-It is also important to note that there did not seem to be the same effect on the left amygdala.
+There did not seem to be the same effect on the left amygdala.